Luigi Gatti (restaurateur)

 Gaspare Antonio Pietro "Luigi" Gatti (3 January 1875 – 15 April 1912) was an Italian businessman and restaurateur, best known as the manager of the À la Carte restaurant on the RMS Titanic, catering to passengers for whom first-class service was not exclusive enough.
+He died on the Titanic during her ill-faited maiden voyage.

 Early life

 Gatti was born on 3 January 1875 in Montalto Pavese, Italy.
 He was one of eleven children born to Paolo Gatti, a local councillor and magistrate, and Maria Nascimbene.

 Personal life

 In 1902, at St Luke's, Hammersmith, Gatti married Edith Kate Cheese, the daughter of steward William James Cheese and his wife Emily of Chelsea.
-They had a son Luigi Victor, "Vittorio" born in 1904.
+They had a son, Luigi Victor, "Vittorio" born in 1904.
 In 1902, they were living in Hammersmith, in 1911 in Great Titchfield Street, Marylebone, London, and in 1912 in Southampton.

 Career

 Gatti owned and ran two restaurants in London, Gatti's Adelphi and Gatti's Strand.